tkoukpari/blog-src/src/2025-06-01-python-lists.md

 ```

 a list can be empty, or it can have a value of type `'a` and a pointer to the
-next element, which must also be a `'a list`. syntax sugar will convert the
+next element, which must also be a `'a list`. syntax sugar will convert `ints`
-above value to:
+into:

 ```ocaml
 let ints = [ 1; 2; 3 ]